A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: The relaxation model

 The one dimensional relaxation system described below is based at its core on the Suliciu relaxation model \cite{22,23,24}.
 The pressure $p$ is approximated by the relaxation variable $\pi$ and we add an additional equation describing its behaviour to the system

 While only one relaxation speed is used in the classical Suliciu relaxation model, here two speeds $a>0$ and $b>0$ appear, as proposed in \cite{1}.
 This will be useful to control viscosity for pressure and velocity separately.
-These speeds will be defined later in Sect. \ref{sec:AP} so that they meet stability criteria and keep the viscosity bounded in the low Mach regime.\\ In addition, also the velocity $u$ is approximated by a relaxation variable $v$ and the following equation is introduced
+These speeds will be defined later in Sect. \ref{sec:AP} so that they meet stability criteria and keep the viscosity bounded in the low Mach regime.